Open spine vs. minimally invasive discectomy surgery

 - Spinal fusion using bone grafts, screws, rods and other implants

-- A lengthy and grueling recovery
+- A lengthy recovery

 Minimally invasive discectomy